 The first session is in Room 203 of the East Bldg. of the HACC Lancaster.

 The East building is clearly marked on the outside.
 Room 203 is on the right just inside the main entrance from the parking lot in front of it.
 The second session is in HACC's North parking lot, the lot closest to Pitney Road.
-The entrance to the campus from Pitney Rd. is usually closed on weekends (although you can get in by bike), so you’ll need to enter the campus from Old Philadelphia Pike.
+The entrance to the campus from Pitney Rd. may be closed on weekends (although you can get in by bike), so you should plan to enter the campus by car from Old Philadelphia Pike.

 Instructor: Bill Hoffman